Funding for Pre-Health Students: Financing Your health education

-Financial Aid offices are a good source of information for resources available to you as a student.
-Make sure to check the Financial Aid pages of the schools that you plan to apply to.
-They often list the external scholarships (awards provided by private foundations or organizations).
+- Check the Financial Aid websites at the schools you plan to apply to, as they often provide a list of external scholarships (awards provided by private foundations or organizations).
 Some scholarships are open to entering students, while others are applied for during medical school.

-The lists below indicate guides and resources for students intending to pursue a health-related graduate program.
+- The lists below, which indicate guides and resources for students intending to pursue a health-related graduate program.

 Resources for Pre-Health Students

 Guides for students planning to attend a health-related graduate program including medicine, dentistry, nursing, veterinary medicine, optometry and other allied-health professions.

 This site is a comprehensive source of accurate, up-to-date information about the health professions.
 Includes information on and links to health-related education/training programs, financial aid resources, specialized learning opportunities, and current issues in health care.

 - Financial Aid for Health Professions Students

 U.S. Department of Health & Human Services - Financial Aid for Health Professions Students includes information on scholarships, loans and loan repayment.

 Scholarships to students pursuing careers in primary care MD or DO, DDS or DMD, nurse practitioner, certified nurse midwife, or physician assistant.
 Recipients are committed to serve one year for each year of support (minimum of two years service) at an approved site in a high-need Health Professional Shortage Area (HPSA) soon after they graduate.

 - National Health Service Corps Loan Repayment Program